 Each file will consist of the following:

-• style.css — The stylesheet (CSS3) for our secure login system.
+• style.css — The stylesheet (CSS) for our secure login system.

 • authenticate.php — Authenticate users, connect to the database, validate form data, retrieve database results, and create new sessions.